Is it possible to run a business without using social media?

 Every single one of my current clients “discovered” me because a trusted friend, client, colleague, or writer that they admire said to them: “You should hire Alex…” or “Check out Alex’s writing sometime…” or “I think you might enjoy one of Alex’s workshops…”

 Word of mouth is king.
+Always has been.

 Social media is an amazing tool that can facilitate & amplify word of mouth marketing like never before.

 After all, if somebody tweets — “OMG, check out this amazing sale at my fav shoe store! #LifeChanger” — that’s word of mouth marketing, too.
 It’s just happening on an online conversation-space.

 But social media is not a prerequisite in order for word of mouth marketing to occur.